Agastiya/instagram-app-sentiment-analysis/Readme.md

     https://www.kaggle.com/code/ankumagawa/sentimental-analysis-using-naive-bayes-classifier

 ## Run Code Step
 - Download dataset from the link above.
 - Clone this repository.
-    - Create a directory called dataset.
+- Create a directory called *dataset*.
-    - Extract dataset from download and put the <b>INSTAGRAM_REVIEWS.csv</b> into the directory.
+- Extract dataset from download and put the **INSTAGRAM_REVIEWS.csv** into the directory.
 - Run the code step by step.

 If you want to get the entire dataset, you can download it from the link below.